Beagle123/visualruby/vrlib/site/Quick_Start.md

 This is where you should keep all your visualruby projects.

 You can open projects at any time by clicking on the "Open Project" button on the toolbar.
 Then click on "Run."
-If you look in Tools>Settings, you can see the command line that will execute when the "Run" button is pressed.
+If you look in Tools -- Settings, you can see the command line that will execute when the "Run" button is pressed.

 Try right-clicking on a .rb file, and edit its glade file.